 "Look at this little vestibule," Haller went on, "with the araucaria and its wonderful smell.
 Many a time I can't go by without pausing a moment.
 At your aunt's too, there reigns a wonderful smell of order and extreme cleanliness, but this little place of the araucaria, why, it's so shiningly clean, so dusted and polished and scoured, so inviolably clean that it positively glitters.
 I always have to take a deep breath of it as I go by.
-Don't you smell it too, a fragrance given off by the odor of floor polish and a faint whiff of turpentine together with the mahogony and the washed leaves of the plants bourgeois cleanliness, very essence of of neatness meticulousness, of duty and devotion shown in little things.
+Don't you smell it too, a fragrance given off by the odor of floor polish and a faint whiff of turpentine together with the mahogany and the washed leaves of the plants-the very essence of bourgeois cleanliness, of neatness and meticulousness, of duty and devotion shown in little things.
 I don't know who lives here, but behind that glazed door there must be a paradise of cleanliness and spotless mediocrity, of ordered ways, a touching and anxious devotion to life's little habits and tasks.